itsBen/sbs-project/README.md

 #### The *backend* constists of the following components
 * `contentful.com`: A headless Content-Management-System.
 Used to manage the productinformation
 * `firebase`: A Backend-As-A-Service.
-Used as realtimedatabase to manage orders; for authentication; storage for user-generated content; Sending Push-Notifications; Collect analytics data
+Used as real time database to manage orders; For authentication; Storage for user-generated content; Sending Push-Notifications; Collect analytics data
 * `Custom Backend`: A self developed backend for custom functions.
 Used to calculate delivery costs

 #### The *frontend* consists of the following components